Tripod

 It’s pretty obvious what he’s really talking about.’

 ‘The difference is’… explaination given was beautifully, and probably deliberately, interrupted whilst Laurian sent Kvothe to go and get the Tripod!!!
-HA!!! she then reitterrated that ‘The difference is…’ that it is all about being rude directly to someone’s face or from out of earshot , and Kvothe had unwittingly just done both!
-Which can be properly read as meaning that as far as Laurian in concerned at least one of these two people is actually there in the present company.
-Almost certainly confirming her as being Lady (Laurian) Lackless.
-She bangs this nail further on the head by giving another difference (which means that Laurian was officially telling Kvothe three times!) that one is a real person and the other is a character.
-But sometimes, two people can be the same person, rather like Laurian once telling Kvothe that she knew a man having two titles and by a quirk of fate finding that actually owed fealty to himself.
-Bredon confirms that this happens more than you would think, especially among the old families, and you don’t get much older than the Lackless family.
-That small and otherwise innocuous inclusion in our text could imply that a title may be a useful legal ‘hat’ which may be donned at need.
+HA!!! before she reitterrated that the difference is all about being rude directly to someone’s face or from out of earshot , and Kvothe had unwittingly just done both by insulting her without even knowing it.
+Her explanation tells us that as far as Laurian herself in concerned at least one of these two people is actually there in the present company.
+Almost certainly confirming her own title as the Lady (Laurian) Lackless.
+She bangs this nail further on the head by giving another difference (which means that Laurian was officially telling Kvothe three times!) that one is a real person and the other is just a character.
+But elsewhere in these pages we read about how two supposedly different people can still be the same person with a memory of Laurian once telling Kvothe that she knew a man having two separate titles which by a quirk of fate meant that he now owed fealty to himself.
+Bredon confirms that this happens more than you would think, especially among the old families, and you don’t get much older than the Lockless family.
+That small and otherwise innocuous inclusion in our text could imply that a noblemans title may be a useful legal ‘hat’ which can be donned as and when required.

-I suggest that you could make it up to both lady lackless and myself if you found some sweet nettle for the pot tonight.
+I suggest that you could make it up to both lady Lockless and myself if you found some sweet nettle for the pot tonight.

-The question of who is Laurian really is quite like a costume drama where she used to be Lady Lackless the current heir to the family name, but now she is more like lady Perial, who is The Historical heir to the same family name, meaning that she is both and neither, it really depends which hat she chooses to wear today putting another small link into making P=L=M.
+The question of who is Laurian really is quite like a costume drama where she used to be the Lady Lockless the heir to the family name, but now she is now more comparable to Lady Perial, who is one of the Historical heirs to the same family name, making that she is both and neither, it really depends which 'hat' she chooses to wear today.

-Trying to correlate The church Perial more closely with Lady Perial is also tricky work, but Pat is nothing but consistent across all of his writing in that characters do not share names, each is a clearly defined and individual name tag because Names are important.
-However, Perial is one of the exceptions to this rule and that is a pretty good indicator that as far as he is concerned ‘All Perial is One Perial.’
+Trying to correlate The church Perial more closely with my Lady Perial is tricky work but thankfully Pat is nothing but consistent across all of his writing in that none of his characters share names, each one is a clearly defined and individual name tag for one person only because Names are important.
+However, Perial is the exceptions to this rule and that is a pretty good indicator that as far as he is concerned ‘All Perial is One Perial.’

 I’ll be the first to admit that the veracity of these latest ‘P’-links are not nearly as strong as that of L=M, yet if it was that obvious a theory then it would likely be common knowledge among fans and like L=M be considered as ‘old hat’ by now as well.
-The last argument is that it would be folly to insist that any such link was definitely Not possible as that would enter the territory of faulty logic since you can’t prove non-existence.
-Do you want to crack this thing or don’t you?
+It would be folly to insist that any such Perial link was definitely Not possible as that would enter the territory of faulty logic since you can’t prove non-existence and I am quite convinced that L=M=P

-Depending on how much faith you have in each link, that Perial was the original founding Lackless, that Larurian was the previous heir to this house’s legacy and that Meluan is the current encumbent of Holy Perial’s historic position will dictate your Lackless triangles strength.
-It may be perfectly Equilateral, or it may be unwieldly and Scalene or maybe part-skewed into an Isosceles shape by over reliance upon only one part.
-In order to shore it up into a more solid building block we need to dig a bit deeper and stand a bit further back as we move into what exactly is the ‘Secret she’s been keeping’ line in the 7 things song is all about, and that’s an even bigger tincan of tin-foil worms.
+Depending on how much faith you have in each link, that Perial was the original founding Lockless, that Larurian was the previous heir to her house’s legacy and that Meluan is the current encumbent of Holy Perial’s historic position will dictate your Lockless triangles strength.
+It may be perfectly equilateral, or it may be unwieldly and Scalene or maybe part-skewed into an Isosceles shape by over reliance upon only one part.
+In order to shore it up into a more solid building block we need to dig a bit deeper and stand a bit further back as we dig deeper into the Lockless question.

 Popular posts from this blog